 1. Because the pins in your followers feed are good quality pins to share with your potential leads

-2. You are a “team player” which Pinterest will support you more and show you pins
+2. You are a “team player” and Pinterest will support you more and show your pins

-*The key thing to keep in mind, is you want to follow quality business who pin good pins, and not spammy ones.
+*The key thing to keep in mind is that you want to follow quality businesses that pin good pins, and not spammy ones.